 CAPS aspires to create an affirming, accessible, and safe environment that celebrates human diversity.
 We understand diversity to include but not be limited to: race, ethnicity, gender identify and expression, sexual identity, sex, age, socio-economic status, religion, ability, nationality, and language.
 We are dedicated to social justice through increased awareness of the effects of oppression, prejudice, and discrimination.

 The Center for Counseling and Psychological Services (CAPS) is a department within the Division of Student Affairs at UNC Charlotte.
-CAPS. along with the Student Health Center and the Center for Wellness Promotion, is a component of Counseling and Health Services, an administrative unit whose primary goal is to provide wellness-related programs and services to UNC Charlotte students.
+CAPS. along with the Student Health Center, the Center for Wellness Promotion, and University Recreation is a component of Health and Wellbeing, an administrative unit whose primary goal is to provide wellness-related programs and services to UNC Charlotte students.

-On this website, you will find information about the services we offer a, including individual and group counseling, consultation, outreach, and training.
+On this website, you will find information about the services we offer, including individual and group counseling, consultation, outreach, and training.
 In addition, you will find links to a variety of resources that may be a good starting point for you as you seek to learn more about various mental health issues.
-Details about our pre-doctoral internship and our practicum training are also available.
+Details about our postdoctoral fellowships, doctoral internships, and practicum training are also available.

 If you have questions about our services, please contact us by phone at 704‑687‑0311 or by email at email@example.com.
 Please do not send clinical information to us via email.
 We cannot guarantee confidentiality of email information, nor can we ensure that a clinician will see your email in a timely fashion.
 If you are in need of immediate help, please see the "Need Help Now?" section of this website.